pip-services/pip-services-docs/content/en/conceptual/building_blocks/concurrency/_index.md

 There are a few implementations of caches in the toolkit:

-- NullCache: Dummy cache implementation that doesn’t do anything.
+- NullCache: Dummy cache implementation that doesn't do anything.
 - MemoryCache: Cache that stores values in the process memory.
 - RedisCache: Distributed cache that stores values in Redis in-memory database.
-- MemcachedCache: Distributed cache that stores values in Memcached’s caching service.
+- MemcachedCache: Distributed cache that stores values in Memcached's caching service.

 An example of using a cache is the following: